Facilitated, expert-led course.

 Free of charge.

-Participants should anticipate a time investment between 2 to 3 hours per week over the duration of the course.
+Participants will need 3–5 hours per week to review the material, contribute to discussions, and complete a short assignment.
 Support from U4 advisers and affiliated experts is available.

 U4 online courses are primarily for U4 partner staff and their guests.
 Partner staff can sign up directly, see below.